 Mariusz Śmiejek | Ghana

-The "three months' salary" rule in the US suggests that a buyer should spend three months of their salary (around $5,000) on an engagement ring for their future spouse.
-Meanwhile, Ghanaians working in illegal gold mines, mostly in extremely dangerous conditions, for $1 per day would need to work continuously for 14 to 19 years to earn that same amount.
+The "three months' salary" rule in the US suggests that a buyer should spend three months of their salary on an engagement ring for their future spouse.
+Meanwhile, Ghanaians working in illegal gold mines, mostly in extremely dangerous conditions, for $1 per day.

 This disparity isn't new; we've known about it for a long time.
-However, recent research shows that the price of gold rings has risen, with the average cost of an engagement ring in 2024 ranging from $5,000 to $7,000.
-At the same time, living conditions in Ghana are worsening due to rapidly growing inflation, which is almost 40% annually for the last few years.
+However, the market history shows that the price of gold has risen over 95% in the last 10 years.
+At the same time, living conditions in Ghana are worsening due to rapidly growing inflation.

 Ghana is the largest gold producer on the African continent.
 However, for most resource-rich countries in Africa, this is a double-edged sword, often tied to capitalist neo-colonialism.